jamifyjs/redis-streams/README.md

 # redis-streams

-Extends the Redis client [ioredis](https://github.com/luin/ioredis) with streaming functions.
+Extends the redis client [ioredis](https://github.com/luin/ioredis) with streaming functions.
-This library allows to read and write data into Redis via node streams.
+This library allows to read and write data into redis via node streams.
 The implementation is mainly a port of redis-rstream and redis-wstream by [@jeffbski](https://github.com/jeffbski) to modern TypeScript.The library also exports two utility functions for calculating the _byte size_ and _sha1 digest_ during streaming.